 As the twentieth century begins to pick up speed, new generations begin to make their presence felt in the art world.
 What has always been the standard for sculpture no longer seems to be.
-Traditional forms and textures remain steadfast but new forms and materials have begun to emerge in an effort to take sculpture to a whole new horizon.
+Traditional forms and textures remain steadfast but new forms and materials have begun to emerge to take sculpture to a whole new horizon.

 Take The Singing Tree that stands ominously perched in Lancashire, England.
 Completed in 2006, it was to be one of four landmarks, or Panopticon, sculptures for the area.
 These sculptures certainly put the shire on the map but locals do not see much value in them.
 The tree stands nearly ten feet tall and is made of galvanized steel pipes.
 The sculptors drilled holes in the pipes so that they could be properly tuned to make a certain sound when the wind blew through them.
 It is a most unusual and haunting “singing” that the locals just haven’t got used to yet.